BioITHackathons/myc-related-pediatric-drug-safety-profiles/README.md

 MYC-related pediatric drug safety profiles
 ================

-WARNING: On 20230519, kidisides was archived on CRAN for a policy violation. kidsides 0.5.0 was submitted to CRAN on 20230520.
+WARNING: On 20230519, kidsides was archived on CRAN for a policy violation. kidsides 0.5.0 was submitted to CRAN on 20230520.
 This warning will be removed once kidsides is back on CRAN.
 If not, this will affect running the code in R/

 ## Background